-If no equipment is specified, the equipment characteristics set out in section 3.3.2 will be assumed.
+If no equipment is specified, the equipment characteristics set out in Table 13 will be assumed

-3.6 Air conditioners (heat pumps) used for cooling
+3.4.2 Air conditioners (heat pumps) used for cooling

-For refrigerative air conditioners used for cooling, the COP_A (assumed operating efficiency as set out in Equation 14) is to be based on the total cooling seasonal performance factor (TCSPF), as specified in the 2019 GEMS determination for air conditioners10 for the relevant ZERL climate zone (cold, mixed or hot/humid).
-The relevant ZERL climate zones for each of the 69 NatHERS climate zones are set out in section 3.14.
-The NatHERS assessment software should flag the relevant ZERL climate zone to the user.
+For refrigerative air conditioners used for cooling, the COP_A (assumed operating efficiency as set out in Equation 14) is based on the residential total cooling seasonal performance factor (TCSPF), as specified in the 2019 GEMS determination for air conditioners9 for the relevant ZERL climate zone (cold, mixed or hot/humid).
+The relevant ZERL climate zones for each of the 69 NatHERS climate zones are set out in Appendix A. The NatHERS assessment software should flag the relevant ZERL climate zone to the user.